 1. Artificial Intelligence and Machine Learning

-AI and ML are not just sectors receiving venture funding but are also being used to improve the investment process.
+AI and ML are not just sectors receiving venture funding; they’re also being used to improve the investment process itself.
 Some firms use AI algorithms to help identify promising startups and assess risk.

 2. Impact Investing